Skip to content

 Goals of the program

-• To help interested public health or pre-medical students gain more experience in leading the design of community health interventions.
+• To support MSP 2nd year students in leading the design of community health interventions and service-learning projects.

-• To provide interns with an opportunity to further develop their leadership and professionalism skills
+• To support MSP students in further developing their leadership and professionalism skills.

 Health Ambassadors will receive a stipend of up to $2,500.